Bonus: Purchase order cost template.

 Also, most purchasing systems integrate with your accounting/ERP system, so the same PO data is also available in your ERP system.

-The obvious case where it doesn’t work is that if your supplier still demands a paper purchase order.
+The obvious case where it doesn’t work is if your supplier still demands a paper purchase order.

 One obvious step in reducing the cost of a purchase order is to have a limited number of purchase orders.
-Fewer PO’s lead to a lower processing cost.
+Fewer POs lead to a lower processing cost.

 There are a couple of things the purchasing team can do to reduce the number of purchase orders issued by your company